-For the year ended 31 December 2022, the Audit Committee held five (5) meetings.
+For the year ended 31 December 2023, the Audit Committee held four (4) meetings.
 Details of the committee members' attendance are set out in the paragraph headed "Records of Meetings of the Board and the Board Committees" in this corporate governance report.

-The summary of the work of the Audit Committee for the year ended 31 December 2022 is as below:
+The summary of the work of the Audit Committee for the year ended 31 December 2023 is as below:

-- reviewed the annual results announcement and annual report of the Group, including the accounting principles and practices adopted for the preparation of financial statements, for the financial year ended 31 December 2021 before submission to the Board for approval and publication; - reviewed the interim results announcement and interim report of the Group, including the accounting principles and practices adopted for the preparation of financial statements, for the six months ended 30 June 2022 before submission to the Board for approval and publication; - met with the auditors to discuss the accounting and audit or review issues of the Group and reviewed their findings, recommendations and independency; - reviewed the Group's risk management and internal control systems based on the reports submitted by the IC Advisor; - reviewed the credentials of RSM, including its qualification, experience, manpower and independence and recommended the appointment of RSM as independent forensic accountant to the Board for the investigation of the Misappropriation; and - reviewed the compliance with the non-competition undertaking by the Covenantors under the deed of non-competitions, of which the details on the compliance and enforcement of the undertaking are set out in the section headed "Report of the Directors" of this annual report.
+- reviewed the annual results announcement and annual report of the Group, including the accounting principles and practices adopted for the preparation of financial statements, for the financial year ended 31 December 2022 before submission to the Board for approval and publication; - reviewed the interim results announcement and interim report of the Group, including the accounting principles and practices adopted for the preparation of financial statements, for the six months ended 30 June 2023 before submission to the Board for approval and publication; - met with the auditors to discuss the accounting and audit or review issues of the Group and reviewed their findings, recommendations and independency; - reviewed the Group's risk management and internal control systems based on the reports submitted by the IC Advisor; and - reviewed the compliance with the non-competition undertaking by the Covenantors under the deed of non-competitions, of which the details on the compliance and enforcement of the undertaking are set out in the section headed "Report of the Directors" of this annual report.